OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 Since CONMIN doesn't support equality constraints, we have to fall back on a trick where we replace it with an equivalent pair of inequality constraints.
-For example, if we want to constrain x=2, we could constraint x<=2 and x>=2 and let the optimzer converge to a solution where both constraints are active.
+For example, if we want to constrain x=2, we could constraint x<=2 and x>=2 and let the optimizer converge to a solution where both constraints are active.
 Stability may be questionable for such a method, so it is always advisable to use an optimizer that has equality constraints rather than trying to squeeze a solution out of an optimizer this way.
 In particular, be careful about trying a fancier